lightning/bolts/02-peer-protocol.md

 avoid double-spending of the funding transaction.

 The receiver:
-  - if the `chain_hash` value within the `open_channel` message is set to a hash of a chain unknown to the receiver:
+  - if the `chain_hash` value, within the `open_channel`, message is set to a hash of a chain which is unknown to the receiver:
     - MUST reject the channel.
   - if `minimum_depth` is unreasonably large:
     - MAY reject the channel.